SFEL8000 - Philosophy of Science for the Social Sciences

 The teaching consists of introductory lectures, a workshop and seminars distributed over 5 modules.

-The modules are organized over a period of two to four days.
-The seminars in modules 2 and 3 require active participation from the students.
-Examination is in the form of written and oral presentation of group tasks and written individual assignments, related to the participants research interests.
+The modules are organized over two to four days.
+The seminars in modules 2-4 require active participation from the students.
+The examination consists of a written and oral presentation of group tasks and individual written assignments related to the participant's research interests.

 Forms of evaluation: Essay.

-All students are assigned a group of 4-5 participants prior to the course to ensure a good mix and discussion across academic disciplines and different fields of research.
+All students are assigned a group of 4-5 participants before the course to ensure a good mix and discussion across academic disciplines and different fields of research.

 All lectures/seminars take place at meeting room "Hjerneteppet," building 9, level 4 at Campus Dragvoll.